Gate1travel - Misguided by customer representatives, lost hundreds in additional charges as a result

 This is the last time I am using Gate1, and I will caution my friends and family to steer clear as well.
 If you absolutely must book with them, I suggest you sign up for only the land tour and book your own flights, transport, insurance, and even optional tours.

-Review about: Gate1travel Travel Protection Plan.
+Product or Service Mentioned: Gate1travel Travel Protection Plan.

 Reason of review: Poor customer service.